-SECTION 1 Our plan must honor your rights as a member of the plan 1 55 Section 1.1 We must provide information in a way that works for you (in languages other than English, in large print, or other alternate formats, etc.) 55 Section 1.2 We must ensure that you get timely access to your covered services and drugs 55 Section 1.3 We must protect the privacy of your personal health information1 56 Section 1.4 We must give you information about the plan, its network of providers, a your covered services Section 1.5 We must support your right to make decisions about your care1 63 Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made1 65 Section 1.7 What can you do if you believe you are being treated unfairly or your rig are not being respected?1 Section 1.8 How to get more information about your rights1 66 SECTION 2 You have some responsibilities as a member of the plan 1 66 Section 2.1 What are your responsibilities?1 66
+SECTION 1 Our plan must honor your rights as a member of the plan159 Section 1.1 We must provide information in a way that works for you (in languages other than English, in large print, or other alternate formats, etc.) Section 1.2 We must ensure that you get timely access to your covered services and drugs Section 1.3 We must protect the privacy of your personal health information160 Section 1.4 We must give you information about the plan, its network of providers, and your covered services Section 1.5 We must support your right to make decisions about your care167 Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.7 What can you do if you believe you are being treated unfairly or your rights are not being respected?
+Section 1.8 How to get more information about your rights170 SECTION 2 You have some responsibilities as a member of the plan171 Section 2.1 What are your responsibilities?

-SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other than English, in large print, or other alternate formats, etc.)
+SECTION 1 Our plan must honor your rights as a member of the plan

+Section 1.1 We must provide information in a way that works for you (in languages other than English, in large print, or other alternate formats, etc.)